How to Get Rich With Dividends

 “Son,” she replied – I had already come to recognize that it was likely to be a teachable moment, and an embarrassing one, when a more-experienced investor called me “son” – “that stock is paying 2.5% based on what it is selling for now.
 But for me, the annual dividend is more than my entire original investment.”

 It was an early lesson in magic of investing in blue-chip companies with steadily rising dividends.
-To this day, it still astonishes me how many investors – even experienced ones – don’t realize what a powerful opportunity this is – or how cheap dividend payers are right now.
+To this day, it still astonishes me how many investors – even experienced ones – don’t realize what a powerful opportunity this is.*

-That’s why you should pick up a copy of Oxford Club and Investment U analyst Marc Lichtenfeld’s new book, Get Rich with Dividends: A Proven System for Earning Double-Digit Returns.
+That’s why you should pick up a copy of Investment U analyst Marc Lichtenfeld’s book, Get Rich with Dividends: A Proven System for Earning Double-Digit Returns.
 Here’s why…

 Dr. Jeremy Siegel, a professor of finance at The Wharton School of the University of Pennsylvania, has done a thorough historical investigation of the performance of various asset classes over the last 200 years, including all types of stocks, bonds, cash and precious metals.
 His conclusion?
 Dividend stocks have outperformed everything else over the long haul – and almost certainly will in the future, too.